neeraj-1803/ip-address-tracker/README.md

 # IP Address Tracker
-To get the IP Address locations, we'll be using the IP Geolocation API by IPify.
-To generate the map, we are using LeafletJS.
+To get the IP Address locations, we'll be using the IP Geolocation API by IPify(https://geo-database.ipify.org/).
+To generate the map, we are using LeafletJS(https://leafletjs.com/).
 A user can:
 - See their own IP address on the map on the initial page load
 - Search for any IP addresses or domains and see the key information and location